 Is Diatomaceous earth toxic?

 Diatomaceous earth is classified as a natural biocide.
 In principle, all chemicals, substances, and microorganisms that can be used to control pests are referred to as biocides.
 This classification is still controversial because DE only works mechanically and not chemically.

-Natural diatomaceous earth consisting of amorphous silicon dioxide is inert, it does not react chemically with other substances and does not form any chemical compounds.
+Natural diatomite consisting of amorphous silicon dioxide is inert, it does not react chemically with other substances and does not form any chemical compounds.
 It is non-toxic.